ray-g/BurgerStack/README.md

-# warmpet
+# BurgerStack

+All cool staffs in one stack.

-webpack, angular2, redis, mongodb, postgres, express, typescript
+webpack, angular2, redis, mongodb, postgres, express, typescript...